cuiIRISA/tensorflow-sagemaker-on-pycharm/README.md

 <img src="./illustration/train.png" height="350">

+In AWS SageMaker console, you will see your training job launched, together with all training job related meta data, including metrics for model accuracy, input data location, output data configuration, hyperparameters etc. This helps you to manage and track all your SageMaker training jobs.

 <img src="./illustration/training.png" height="450">

+### Deploy your trained ML model on SageMaker Endpoint for real-time inference

+*./sm_deploy.py*

+Once your trained model seems satisfactory, you might want to test the real-time inference against an HTTPS endpoint, or with batch prediction.
+With SageMaker SDK, you can easily setup the inference environment to test your inference code, model performance *i.e.* accuracy, latency and throughput.

+SageMaker provides model hosting services for model deployment, as shown in the following diagram.
+It provides an HTTPS endpoint where your machine learning model is available to perform inference.

+<img src="./illustration/deploy.png" height="350">

+The persistent endpoint deployed with SageMaker hosting services will show up in your AWS SageMaker console.

+<img src="./illustration/endpoint.png" height="200">

 ### Organize, Track And Compare Your Machine Learning Trainings with Amazon SageMaker Experiments

+Finally, if you have lots of experiments with different preprocessing configurations, different hyperparameters or even with different machine learning algorithms to test, I sugguest you to check SageMaker Experiments to help you group and organize their machine learning iterations.

 SageMaker Experiments automatically tracks the inputs, parameters, configurations, and results of your iterations as *trials*.
 You can assign, group, and organize these trials into *experiments*.
 SageMaker Experiments is integrated with Amazon SageMaker Studio providing a visual interface to browse your active and past experiments, compare trials on key performance metrics, and identify the best performing models.
 See documentation for setting up [SageMaker Experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/experiments.html)

-Amazon SageMaker Experiments offers a structured organization scheme to help users group and organize their machine learning iterations.

-* *Experiment* *:* a collection of *trials* that are observed, compared, and evaluated as a group

-* Trial : a set of steps or trial components

-* Trial component : manually or automatically tracking for SageMaker processing jobs, training jobs, and batch transform jobs.
-It can have a combination of inputs such as datasets, algorithms, and parameters, and produce specific outputs such as models, metrics, datasets, and checkpoints.

-Analytics with Amazon SageMaker Experiments and SageMaker Studio UX.

-### Deploy your trained ML model on SageMaker Endpoint for real-time inference

-*./sm_deploy.py*

-SageMaker provides model hosting services for model deployment, as shown in the following diagram.
-SageMaker provides an HTTPS endpoint where your machine learning model is available to provide inferences.

-<img src="./illustration/deploy.png" height="350">

-<img src="./illustration/endpoint.png" height="200">